FrancisBanville/ms_interpreting_probabilities/README.md

 processes.
 Out of a total of 374 local webs, we retained those containing at least 5 species, resulting in a set of 233 georeferenced local webs (networks sampled within areas of 0.1 to 0.3 km² during June and/or July spanning 29 years).
-We built a binary metaweb by aggregating all local interactions, which gave us a regional web composed of 274 species and 1080 interactions.
+We built a metaweb of binary interactions by aggregating all local interactions, which gave us a regional web composed of 274 species and 1080 interactions.
 In the first two panels of @fig:accumulation, we show how the dissimilarity of interactions between common species ($\beta_{OS}$) and the dissimilarity in species composition ($\beta_{S}$) between the metaweb and aggregated local webs (@Poisot2012Dissimilaritya) vary with the number of sampled local webs.
 This shows that networks of local interactions are highly dissimilar from the metaweb, both in terms of species and interactions, especially when only a limited number of sites has been sampled.
 Both dissimilarity indices were calculated based on the number of items shared by the two webs ($c_{LM}$) and the number of items unique to the metaweb ($u_M$) and to the aggregated local web ($u_L$).
 The $\beta_{S}$ dissimilarity index uses species (nodes) as items being compared, while the $\beta_{OS}$ index assesses dissimilarity based on interactions between shared species (@Poisot2012Dissimilaritya).
-Both indices were calculated following the $\beta_W$ index of @Whittaker1960Vegetation:
+Both indices were calculated following the
+$\beta_W$ index of @Whittaker1960Vegetation:

 $$\beta_W = \frac{c_{LM} + u_L + u_M}{(2 c_{LM} + u_L + u_M) / 2} - 1.$$
 {#eq:diss}

-![**Network accumulation curves.** (a) Dissimilarity of interactions between common species and (b) dissimilarity in species composition between aggregated local webs and the binary metaweb of host-parasite interactions.
-Aggregated local webs were obtained by sequentially and randomly selecting a number of binary local webs and aggregating both their species and interactions.
-In both panels, the colored line represents the median dissimilarity across simulations and the grey areas cover the 50\% and 95\% percentile intervals. (c) Scaling of the number of links and (d) scaling of connectance with the number of sampled binary and probabilistic local webs.
-For a better comparison with binary webs, local probabilistic webs were derived from the probabilistic metaweb with a false positive and false negative rate of zero.
+![**Network accumulation curves.** (a) Dissimilarity of interactions between common species and (b) dissimilarity in species composition between aggregated local webs and the metaweb of binary host-parasite interactions.
+Aggregated local webs were obtained by sequentially and randomly selecting a number of local webs of binary interactions and aggregating both their species and interactions.
+In both panels, the colored line represents the median dissimilarity across simulations and the grey areas cover the 50\% and 95\% percentile intervals. (c) Scaling of the number of links and (d) scaling of connectance with the number of sampled binary and probabilistic local interaction webs.
+For a better comparison with binary interactions, local webs of probabilistic interactions were derived from the metaweb of probabilistic interactions with a false positive and false negative rate of zero.
 A specific value of $P(L|M)$ (the local probability of interaction among potentially interacting species) was used for all local webs within a particular curve.
-Aggregated probabilistic local webs were obtained by sequentially and randomly selecting a number of probabilistic local webs and aggregating both their species and interactions (with the value of $P(L|M)$ adjusting according to
+Aggregated local webs of probabilistic interactions were obtained by sequentially and randomly selecting a number of local webs and aggregating both their species and interactions (with the value of $P(L|M)$ adjusting according to @eq:aggregate).](figures/network_accumulation.png){#fig:accumulation}
-@eq:aggregate).](figures/network_accumulation.png){#fig:accumulation}

-We converted these binary networks into probabilistic ones using models based on simple assumptions.
+We converted these binary interaction networks into probabilistic ones using models based on simple assumptions.
 Our models are not designed to estimate the exact values of probabilistic interactions.
-Instead, their purpose is to create plausible networks that serve as illustrative examples to highlight distinctions between probabilistic local and metawebs.
-We created two probabilistic metawebs by employing constant false positive and false negative rates for all regional interactions.
-In the first metaweb, we set both false positive and false negative rates to zero to prevent artificially inflating the total number of links, enabling a more accurate comparison with binary webs.
+Instead, their purpose is to create plausible networks that serve as illustrative examples to highlight distinctions between local and metawebs of probabilistic interactions.
+We created two metawebs of probabilistic interactions by employing constant false positive and false negative rates for all regional interactions.
+In the first metaweb, we set both false positive and false negative rates to zero to prevent artificially inflating the total number of links, enabling a more accurate comparison with binary interaction webs.
 This gave us a probability of regional interaction of 1 when at least one interaction has been observed and of 0 in the absence of any observed interaction between a given pair of species.
 In the second metaweb, we introduced a 5\% false positive rate to account for spurious interactions and a 10\% false negative rate to address the elevated occurrence of missing interactions in ecological networks (@Catchen2023Missinga).
 We believe these rates represent reasonable estimates of missing and spurious potential interactions, but confirming their accuracy is challenging due to the unavailability of data on the actual feasibility of interaction.
 Observed interactions were thus given a probability of regional interaction of 95\%, whereas unobserved ones were assigned a probability of 10\%.

-To build probabilistic local webs, we first recognize that local interactions must initially be biologically feasible before occurring at a specific time and space.
-A local probability of interaction $P(L_{i \rightarrow j})$ can be expressed as the product of the probability of local interaction given that the two taxa can potentially interact $P(L_{i \rightarrow j} | M_{i \rightarrow j} = 1)$, which we denote as $P(L|M)$ for the sake of simplicity, with their probability of regional interaction $P(M_{i \rightarrow j})$:
+To build local webs of probabilistic interactions, we first recognize that local interactions must initially be biologically feasible before occurring at a specific time and space.
+A local probability of interaction $P(L_{i \rightarrow j})$ can be expressed as the product of the probability of local interaction given that the two taxa can potentially interact $P(L_{i \rightarrow j} | M_{i
+\rightarrow j} = 1)$, which we denote as $P(L|M)$ for the sake of simplicity, with their probability of regional interaction $P(M_{i \rightarrow j})$:

 $$P(L_{i \rightarrow j}) = P(L_{i \rightarrow j} | M_{i \rightarrow j} = 1)
 \times P(M_{i \rightarrow j} = 1).$$ {#eq:local_meta}

-We built the probabilistic local webs from the binary ones by using the probabilistic metawebs and a constant value of $P(L|M)$ across interactions.
+We built local webs of probabilistic interactions from the binary ones by using the metawebs of probabilistic interactions and a constant value of $P(L|M)$ across interactions.
 Low values of $P(L|M)$ indicate that feasible interactions rarely occur locally, intermediate values around 50% suggest considerable spatiotemporal variability, while high values indicate that regional interactions are nearly always realized locally.
 Following @eq:local_meta, the local probability of interaction between a given pair of taxa consistently remained equal to or below their probability of regional interaction.

-In the last two panels of @fig:accumulation, we show how the aggregated number of links and connectance (i.e., the proportion of all of the non-forbidden links that are realized) scale with the number of sampled local probabilistic webs, according to different values of $P(L|M)$.
-When aggregating local probabilistic webs, the constancy of the probability of regional interaction across the entire study area means that any rise in the probability of local interaction is solely attributable to an increase in $P(L|M)$.
-The probability $P(L_{1,2}|M)$ of local interaction among potentially interacting species in an aggregated web $L_{1,2}$ is obtained by:
+In the last two panels of @fig:accumulation, we show how the aggregated number of links and connectance (i.e., the proportion of all of the non-forbidden links that are realized) scale with the number of sampled local webs, according to different values of $P(L|M)$.
+When aggregating local webs of probabilistic interactions, the constancy of the probability of regional interaction across the entire study area means that any rise in the probability of local interaction is solely attributable to an increase in $P(L|M)$.
+The probability
+$P(L_{1,2}|M)$ of local interaction among potentially interacting species in an aggregated web $L_{1,2}$ is obtained by:

 $$P(L_{1,2}|M) = 1 - (1 - P(L_{1}|M)) \times (1 - P(L_{2}|M)),$$ {#eq:aggregate}